 A cracked tooth is an issue that needs to be addressed as soon as possible.
 Even cracks that are too small to see can open and irritate the pulp inside the tooth, causing excruciating pain.
 It is the exposure of this pulp that can cause the tooth to become sensitive to hot and cold temperatures.
 The pulp can also be damaged or diseased as the result of a cracked tooth, and a root canal is typically a necessary treatment in this case.

-At Family & Cosmetic Dental Care, we provide excellent care to patients with a cracked tooth.
+At Hello Family Dental, we provide excellent care to patients with a cracked tooth.
 We understand that this can be a painfully uncomfortable situation, and we do our part to alleviate your pain and restore the health of your tooth.
 If you have any discomfort inside your mouth, a visibly cracked tooth, or any other dental concern, please contact our dental practice right away.